aaronly8/SCearch-web-app/README.md

 ## Instructions for running the program can be found in the deployment doc.
 The detailed SRS is also contained within there.
+Below is a brief overview of the project, taken from the first pages of the SRS.

-# 201 Final Project: SCearch
+# SCearch

 University of Southern California